maldoinc/wireup/docs/pages/interfaces.md

-When autowiring dependencies, you might want to inject an interface rather than the concrete implementation directly.
-Since Python doesn't have built-in interfaces, you can use classes that are marked as abstract within the container.
+Sometimes you might want to inject an interface rather than the concrete implementation directly.
+Since Python doesn't have built-in interfaces, you can use any class marked as abstract.

 This method makes testing easier as you can create dummy implementations of these services in your tests in order to control their behavior.